Contrary to the popular misconception, T-Bone and the Porterhouse are not different names for the same steak.

 The larger, leaner, and more delicate tenderloin sections of the Porterhouse take a little more effort to cook correctly.

 The large tenderloin section benefits from being served medium rare and can lose its signature melt-in-the-mouth texture when overcooked.
-This can be a problem on a larger steak where its sheer thickness can make it challenging to get a consistent temperature across the whole cut.
+This can be a problem on a larger steak, where its sheer thickness can make it challenging to get a consistent temperature across the whole cut.

-Cooking your Porterhouse sous vide is a great way to solve this issue.
-The sous vide water bath allows you to bring the entire steak up to a consistent medium-rare, giving you a beautiful pink blush from edge to edge, with no chance of overcooking it.
+We prefer the reverse sear for grilled porterhouse.
+This allows you to bring the entire steak up to a consistent medium-rare, giving you a beautiful pink blush from edge to edge, with no chance of overcooking it.

 Wrapping it all up